Looking for EdVisions Schools, Inc? Check out www.edvisionsschools.org.

 Upcoming Coop Events

-* May 8th - Student Project Fair -site TBD
+* May 8th - Student Project Fair at Minnesota New Country School - Sign Up for Project Fair.

 The belief is that teacher leadership is not about power, but about mobilizing the largely untapped attributes of teachers to strengthen student performance by working collaboratively in a shared capacity.
 Cooperatives are about working collaboratively and sharing in planning, action, and in results.
 Cooperatives are democratically owned and managed.
 The founders of EdVisions Cooperative believe in teacher voice and teacher empowerment.
 They also believe in modeling democratic action as a means toward teaching adolescents how to live in a democracy.